KaviD-115/Balatro-Jokers-Plus/README.md

 Cost: $5

-"+18 Mult, Destroyed if Blind is defeated on the final hand of round"
+"+75 Chips, Destroyed if Blind is defeated on the final hand of round"

 -----